VityaVitalich/IMAD/README.md

 ![Example](examples.png)

-Dataset is availible with images_id at [HuggingFace](https://huggingface.co/datasets/VityaVitalich/IMAD) or could be requested with an images directly via email.
+Dataset is availible with images_id at [HuggingFace](https://huggingface.co/datasets/VityaVitalich/IMAD) or could be requested with an images directly via email from [Contacts](#Contacts).

 # Code